Etienne C. Toussaint

 Columbia, SC 29208

-Prior to joining the law faculty at the University of South Carolina, Professor Toussaint taught Contracts, Business Organizations, and Law & Economy at the University of the District of Columbia, David A. Clarke School of Law.
+Prior to joining the law faculty at the University of South Carolina, Professor Toussaint taught Contracts, Business Organizations, and a Law & Economy seminar at the University of the District of Columbia, David A. Clarke School of Law, where he was awarded the 2018 Outstanding Neophyte Law Professor Award.
 He also taught housing finance and transactional lawyering as Co-Director of the Community Development Law Clinic at UDC Law, where he supervised the pro bono representation of dozens of small businesses, nonprofit organizations, and cooperative housing associations across the nation’s capital.
 Professor Toussaint began his legal career as a project finance associate with the international law firm Norton Rose Fulbright US LLP.
-Subsequently, he served as a Law & Policy Fellow with the Poverty & Race Research Action Council in Washington, D.C., a nonprofit civil rights advocacy organization focused on racial justice, fair housing, and poverty alleviation in America.
+Subsequently, he served as a Law & Policy Fellow with the Poverty & Race Research Action Council in Washington, D.C., focusing on fair housing issues.
 Toussaint began his law teaching career as a Friedman Fellow at The George Washington University Law School, where he earned an LL.M. in Advocacy under the mentorship of Professors Susan R. Jones and Phyllis Goldfarb.

 Professor Toussaint is a graduate of The Massachusetts Institute of Technology.
 At MIT, he earned an S.B. in Mechanical Engineering, and was designated a Ronald McNair Scholar and Alpha Phi Alpha Distinguished Collegiate.
-He completed an M.S.E. in Environmental Engineering from The Johns Hopkins University, where he served as Graduate Student Adviser for Engineers Without Borders.
+He completed an M.S.E. in Environmental Engineering at The Johns Hopkins University, where he served as Graduate Student Adviser for Engineers Without Borders.
 Toussaint earned his J.D. at Harvard Law School, where he served as a student-attorney in the Transactional Law Clinic, the Ghana Human Rights Clinic, and the Harvard Defenders.
 At HLS, he also served as an editor of the Harvard Environmental Law Review, Vice-President of the Board of Student Advisers, and a National Executive Board member of the National Black Law Students Association.

 - S.B., The Massachusetts Institute of Technology